Vortex dynamics and Reynolds number effects of an oscillating hydrofoil in energy harvesting mode: Conclusion

-The energy harvesting mechanisms of an elliptical oscillating foil are explored for two non-dimensional frequencies, $fc/U_{\infty}=0.1$ and $0.15$ with DNS at $Re=1,000$ and LES at $Re=50,000$ with the goal of exploring the vortex dynamics and differences in power generation across the two Reynolds numbers.
-The pitching and heaving amplitudes were varied to determine the maximum efficiency, and also the maximum coefficient of power, which optimizes power extraction for a fixed device size.
-For the lower frequency of $fc/U_{\infty}=0.1$ the maximum efficiency of 25.6\% occurs at a heave amplitude of $h_0/c=1$ and pitch amplitude $\theta_0=65$ degrees, and is increased to 28.1\% for a Reynolds number of 50,000.
+The energy harvesting mechanisms of an elliptical oscillating foil are explored for two non-dimensional frequencies, $fc/U_{\infty}=0.1$ and $0.15$ at $Re=1000$ and $Re=50,000$ with the goal of exploring the differences in power generation and vortex dynamics across the two Reynolds numbers.
+A sweep of pitch and heave amplitudes were performed at $Re=1000$ and those kinematics that yielded the highest efficiency or power generation capability were repeated with LES at $Re=50,000$, and compared with available experimental results.
+It is found that there were only minor variations in the energy extraction and vortex dynamics between these two Reynolds number regimes.
+For the lower frequency of $fc/U_{\infty}=0.1$ the maximum efficiency of $25.6\%$ occurs at a heave amplitude of $h_o/c=1$ and pitch amplitude $\theta_o=65^{\circ}$, and is increased to $28.1\%$ for a Reynolds number of $50,000$.
 This modest increase in power production is seen with all the high Reynolds number cases at $fc/U_{\infty}=0.1$.
-The increase comes from a slightly stronger and more coherent LEV that proportionally enhances the power extraction from both lift and torque during critical portions of the cycle.
-As opposed to the most efficient mode, the maximum power extraction occurs at the higher heave amplitude of $h_0/c=2$ and $\theta_0=85$ degrees.
-If a device size is to stay constant, it can extract more energy by sweeping a larger area of fluid.
-However, high heave amplitudes have increased drag forces on the device, causing more difficult mechanical challenges when it comes to building a robust device.
+At the higher frequency of oscillation, $fc/U_{\infty}=0.15$, the high and low Reynolds number results show more variability, with the $Re=50,000$ flow extracting $0.8-6.7\%$ more energy than the same kinematics at $Re=1000$.